What Is Secondary Health Insurance?

 What's the best secondary insurance for seniors?

-Secondary health insurance is very common among seniors, and four in five Medicare beneficiaries age 65 or older have some form of supplemental coverage.
+Secondary health insurance is very common among seniors, and 4 in 5 Medicare beneficiaries age 65 or older have some form of supplemental coverage.
 There are several plans to choose from, and the best one for you will depend on your budget and health circumstances.

 pregnant mom